GM 2.7 turbo JB4

 Due to the L3B being a relatively new engine on the market, it does not have the most aftermarket support, yet.
 Still, there are a number of mods you can do to increase horsepower and torque and improve overall performance.
 While turbo swap kits are not yet available, you can still tune and open up both the intake and exhaust for some more power.

-By far, the best bang for your buck for GM 2.7 turbo performance upgrades is the JB4.
+By far, the best bang for your buck for 2.7 turbo performance upgrades is the JB4.
 Since flash tuning is not yet an option for the L3B, the next best thing is the JB4.
-The JB4 is quite popular in the BMW community and for the Kia Stinger, and it works very well on the L3B in all applications.
+The JB4 is quite popular across other brands and it works very well on the L3B in all applications.

 The JB4 works by plugging into the factory ECU and manipulating the electronic signals as they pass through and control the engine.
 This allows the JB4 to do things like crank up the boost, the fuel pressure, and the ignition/camshaft timing, increasing horsepower and torque.
 The JB4 is incredibly easy to install and virtually undetectable.